 Bree Murphy is a white collar litigator with over a decade of experience representing individuals in the boardroom and the courtroom as they navigate internal investigations, government scrutiny, and criminal prosecution.
-As Counsel at Buckley Sandler, Ms. Murphy represents individuals and corporations in white collar criminal cases, government enforcement actions, and internal investigations.
+As Counsel in the Washington, D.C., office of Buckley Sandler LLP, Ms. Murphy represents individuals and corporations in white collar criminal cases, government enforcement actions, and internal investigations.
 Her practice has included a wide range of criminal matters involving alleged Foreign Corrupt Practices Act (FCPA) violations, conspiracy, fraud, money laundering, and obstruction of justice.

 Prior to joining Buckley Sandler, Ms. Murphy was an associate in private practice and at an Am Law 100 firm, where she focused on representing individuals and corporations in a variety of complex and challenging federal criminal matters, with particular emphasis on white collar issues.